UK Counselling: Find The Right Online Counselling

 Pay, cost, and affordability

-When choosing a virtual counselling program to work with, you may consider how much the platform pays counsellors and whether the services offered are supporting low-income clients.
+When choosing a virtual counselling program to work with, you may consider how much the platform pays counsellors and whether the services offered support low-income clients.
 The cost of counselling varies depending on several factors.
 For example, more experienced counsellors or those with highly specialized education and training could command higher fees.
 Pricing is sometimes dependent on session length, and individual platform fees might affect pricing as well.
 Online counselling in the UK can range from as little as £20 up to £80 on average per session.
 One might find discounted rates through online counselling platforms offering sliding scale options or financial aid upon qualifying.
 Additionally, some accept no-cost NHS-funded treatment or personal insurance for clients.

 While platforms and counsellors differ in what they offer, some virtual counselling platforms provide flexible, convenient options.
 For example, BetterHelp offers live weekly or bi-weekly sessions that range from 30 to 45 minutes each.
 Clients can choose a day and time that best fits their needs, including daytime, evenings, and weekends.
 BetterHelp counsellors also offer messaging, which users may use for scheduling and treatment concerns between sessions.